thiagomoyses/thiagomoyses/README.md

 **Talking about Personal Stuffs:**

-- Currently, i am looking for a new professional challenge.
+- Currently, i am working as a software developer at IBM.
 - I use my free time to develop my knowledge, and improve the quality of my codes
 - As a hobby, i like to learn new languages, and currently, i am learning french
 - You can ask me about anything, I am happy to help everyone 💬.